FredHutch/scicomp_flask_examples/README.md

 * Flask development server - pros & cons
 * gunicorn
 * apache and nginx via WSGI

+### SSL (https)

+It's recommended that your web app only be accessible via SSL (the HTTPS protocol).
+If your web app will use a `fredhutch.org` or `fhcrc.org` domain, contact `SciComp` for help setting this up.
+If you'll be using an external domain name, consider using [Let's Encrypt](https://letsencrypt.org/) to set up your SSL certificates.

 ### Interacting with the gizmo cluster